mechaskrom/CnCMapper/README.md

 ```
 CnCMapper infolder [config file]

-Infolder is path to a supported game folder.
+Infolder is a path to a supported game folder.
-Config file is an optional path to a configfile.
+Config file is an optional path to a config file.
 Try to detect game and use its default config if omitted.

 Example: CnCMapper ".\Command & Conquer(tm)" "TiberianDawn.ini"
 ```